 Liver disease affecting more young people

-According to the study's findings, more individuals aged under 30 are being treated for the health issue, which usually affects people who are considerably older, than ever before due to irresponsible intake of beer, wine and spirits.
+According to the study's findings, more individuals under 30 are being treated for liver disease than ever before (which usually affects people who are considerably older), due to irresponsible intake of beer, wine and spirits.

-Worryingly, analysts noted that alcohol-related liver disease increased by 400 per cent in the north-east alone during the 12-month period when compared with the same results from 2002/03.
+Worryingly, analysts noted that alcohol-related liver disease increased by 400% in the North East alone during the 12-month period, when compared with the same results from 2002/03.

-The total sum for admissions across the UK represented a 117 per cent increase over the last ten years, suggesting many young adults are unaware of recommended drinking guidelines - or simply do not follow them.
+The total sum for admissions across the UK represented a 117% increase over the last 10 years, suggesting many young adults are unaware of recommended drinking guidelines - or simply do not follow them.

-This increasing trend was particularly clear in the north-east, where the number of people aged under 30 who have received hospital treatment in the last ten years rose sharply by 400 per cent.
+This increasing trend was particularly clear in the North East, where the number of people aged under 30 who have received hospital treatment in the last 10 years rose sharply by 400%.

 Across the UK, some 115 young individuals were taken in for care by doctors and nurses due to excessive alcohol consumption that resulted in liver disease last year, compared with just 23 in 2002/03.